(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 written, and which is still in force.
 In Wall Street Raider,

-it is used more loosely, and is deemed to be proportional to
+it is used more loosely, and is deemed to be equal to the

 "POLICY RESERVES" below.